The gym of the future will be virtual, gamified, and totally immersive

 MindBody and ClassPass made fitness booking as simple as checking Instagram.
 But in the coming year, these platforms will do more than just let you schedule your workouts; they’ll anticipate your next wellness need or even introduce you to the next big thing in fitness.

-MINDBODY’s next iteration takes a more holistic approach by suggesting spa treatments—cryotherapy, infrared saunas, etc.—that pair with whatever exercise you’ve completed.
+MindBody‘s next iteration takes a more holistic approach by suggesting spa treatments—cryotherapy, infrared saunas, etc.—that pair with whatever exercise you’ve completed.
 It will leverage AI to analyze a member’s history to anticipate future or relevant interests, or perhaps even recommend new experiences in the neighborhood.
 Already, the app connects to more than 60,000 services spanning fitness, wellness, beauty, and alternative health modalities like acupuncture or meditation.

-“Consumers today want a lot of variety,” says MINDBODY insight director Amaya Weddle, noting a broad shift in the market where wellness is now packaged along with fitness.
+“Consumers today want a lot of variety,” says Amaya Weddle, MindBody VP of research & product marketing, noting a broad shift in the market where wellness is now packaged along with fitness.
 “Gyms always look for new revenue streams and recognize that by offering recovery workshops or partnering with other local studios in their area, they can just create more engagement with their consumers.”

 It will also become far easier to engage with your studio.
 MINDBODY will soon simplify the entire gym-going experience by employing technology that ensures members no longer need to wait in line to check in for class or to buy a water bottle.